-What does it mean for pet owners if a business is a member of IBPSA?
+What does it mean for pet owners if a business is an IBPSA Member?
 Peace of mind.

-IBPSA is dedicated to providing the staff education and business resources our Members need to create safe and responsible pet care services.
+IBPSA is dedicated to educating our IBPSA Members and providing the resources they need to create safe and responsible pet care environments.
 All IBPSA Members have access to safety programs and ongoing safety education.

 All IBPSA Members must pledge to provide conscientious care, deal honestly and fairly, respect customer confidence, continuously learn more and improve services, and operate their business honorably.

-Are you a smart consumer looking for the right pet boarding or daycare facility?
+Are you a smart consumer looking for the right pet care provider?

-Whether you plan on having your pet in the hands of professionals for a day or a week, make sure you know who is caring for your family member.
-Below you’ll find a series of questions to ask when interviewing a potential pet care services provider.
+Whether a pet sitter or pet boarding facility, make sure you know who is caring for your family member.
+Enclosed you’ll find a series of questions to ask when interviewing a potential pet care provider.
 Are there quite a few questions?
 You bet!
 But better to have asked too many rather than too few when it comes to your pet’s safety.
 The questions are also available as a handy downloadable PDF which can be printed and distributed as a trifold for sharing – perfect for concerned citizen groups and for shelter adoption packets.

-What Questions Should You Ask When Choosing a Pet Boarding or Daycare Facility?
+What Questions Should You Ask When Choosing a Pet Care Provider?